zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     pcs property set maintenance-mode=true
     ```

-1. Add the basic Intel® Manager for Lustre\* STONITH fencing configuration for the `fence_chroma` resource (this is the same for all Intel® Manager for Lustre\* managed resources, irrespective of the underlying fencing mechanism):
+1. Add the basic Integrated Manager for Lustre\* STONITH fencing configuration for the `fence_chroma` resource (this is the same for all Integrated Manager for Lustre\* managed resources, irrespective of the underlying fencing mechanism):

     ```bash
     pcs stonith create st-fencing fence_chroma
     ```

 1. Add the resources for each Lustre\* storage target.
-This requires the original resource name and target identifier assigned by Intel® Manager for Lustre\*.
+This requires the original resource name and target identifier assigned by Integrated Manager for Lustre\*.
 Both can be retrieved from the backup copy of the Pacemaker CIB XML file.
 The syntax of the command to create a resource is as follows:

     ```bash
     pcs resource create <resource name> ocf:chroma:Target \